ansys/pytwin/doc/source/index.rst

   :alt: Ansys Digital Twins

-Ansys Twin Builder and Ansys Twin Deployer are open solutions that allow engineers to create Ansys Digital Twins and export them in the form of deployable Twin Runtimes.
+Ansys Twin Builder and Ansys Twin Deployer are open solutions that allow engineers to create digital twins and export them in the form of deployable twin runtimes.

 What is PyTwin?
 -----------------
-PyTwin is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem that lets you use Ansys Digital Twin Runtimes within a Python environment of your choice in conjunction with other PyAnsys libraries and external Python libraries.
+PyTwin is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem that lets you deploy twin runtimes within a Python environment of your choice in conjunction with other PyAnsys libraries and external Python libraries.

 PyTwin implements different modules to facilitate the consumption of Twin Runtimes.
-It gives access to the core Runtime SDK as well as a higher-level abstraction class offering Python interfaces that can be used in any client code for workflow development and Twin Runtime integrations.
-You can use PyTwin to programmatically interact with and control the execution of Twin Runtimes.
+It gives access to core runtime functionalities as well as a higher-level abstraction class offering Python interfaces that can be used in any client code for workflow development and twin runtime integrations.
+You can use PyTwin to programmatically interact with and control the execution of twin runtimes.

 Features
 --------
 Some of the many features in the PyTwin package, ``pytwin``, allow you to:

-- Use the Twin Runtimes' core SDK to build your own consumption workflows based on atomic API calls.
+- Use the core twin runtime functionalities to build your own consumption workflows based on atomic API calls.
 For more information, see :ref:`ref_index_api_sdk`.
-- Access and use the Twin Evaluate module, which provides a higher-level abstraction implementation of Twin Runtimes consumption workflows for direct usage and integration.
+- Access and use a higher-level abstraction implementation of consumption workflows for direct usage and integration of twin runtimes.
 For more information, see :ref:`ref_index_api_evaluate`.
 - Become familiar with PyTwin functionalities by exploring the multiple examples that are available.
   For more information, see :ref:`ref_example_gallery`.